Fisher (animal): Reproduction

 The female fisher begins to breed at about one year of age and her reproductive cycle is an almost year-long event.
 Mating takes place in late March to early April.
 Blastocyst implantation is then delayed for ten months until mid-February of the following year when active pregnancy begins.
 After gestating for about 50 days, the female gives birth to one to four kits.
 The female then enters estrus 7–10 days later and the breeding cycle begins again.

 Females den in hollow trees.
 Kits are born blind, helpless, and are partially covered with fine hair.
 Kits begin to crawl after about three weeks.
 After about seven weeks, they open their eyes.
 They start to climb after eight weeks.
 Kits are completely dependent on their mother's milk for the first eight to ten weeks, after which they begin to switch to a solid diet.
 After four months, kits become intolerant of their litter mates, and at five months, the mother pushes them out on their own.
 After one year, juveniles will have established their own range.

 Social structure and home range

-Fishers are generally crepuscular, being most active at dawn and night.
+Fishers are generally crepuscular, being most active at dawn and dusk.
 They are active year-round, and are solitary, associating with other fishers only for mating.
 Males become more active during mating season.
 Females are least active during pregnancy and gradually increase activity after birth of their kits.

 A fisher's hunting range varies from 6.6 km2 in the summer to 14.1 km2 in the winter.
 Ranges up to 20.0 km2 in the winter are possible depending on the quality of the habitat.
 Male and female fishers have overlapping territories.
 This behavior is imposed on females by males due to dominance in size and a male's desire to increase mating success.